 Cranberry orange sauce is SO easy to make in a slow cooker, you may never want to make stovetop cranberry sauce again.
-With a delicious tart-orange taste, this Crockpot Cranberry Orange Sauce makes the perfect fall side dish!
+With a delicious tart-orange taste, this Crockpot Cranberry Orange Sauce is finished in 3 hours and makes the perfect fall side dish!

 I usually just pick up a tub of Cranberry Orange sauce at Trader Joe’s a couple of days before Thanksgiving.
 It’s delicious and easy.
 But you know what?
 This recipe is pretty darn easy too and I won’t have to brave the crowds, or worry that they’ll be out of stock.